-The TZT19F has two USB Ver.
-2.0 ports which can be used to connect an optional SD card unit or remote control unit, and to be operated from touch device or PC mouse.
+The TZT16F has two USB Ver.
+2.0 ports which can be used to connect an optional SD card unit or remote control unit, and to control a touch monitor.

 DI-FFAMP/External KP port

 You can use a high-power transducer by connecting DI-FFAMP, the Fish Finder Power Amplifier.
 This port is for sending and receiving signals to the DI-FFAMP and connection with external KP cable of DFF-3D.
 See the INTERCONNECTION DIAGRAM at the back of this manual and installation manual of the DI-FFAMP (IMC-45121-) for the details.